Slain wife’s family: Why’d it take 40 years to charge Durst?

 Rocah’s spokesperson declined comment.

-A message for Pirro seeking comment was left with Fox News, where she hosts a weekly program, “Justice with Judge Jeanine.”
+In a statement released through Fox News, where she hosts the weekly program “Justice with Judge Jeanine,” Pirro said Abrams’ allegations about her are “not only inaccurate they are utterly false.”

+“I am proud of the investigation I started as Westchester County District Attorney on the, then-closed, decades-old case of Kathleen McCormack Durst,” Pirro said.
+“The task force I created worked tirelessly to establish Robert Durst’s guilt and I am pleased that now, two homicides later, the McCormack family will finally have closure.”

-In her 2015 book, “He Killed Them All: Robert Durst and My Quest for Justice,” Pirro said she pressed for the meeting with Douglas Durst because, by then, she’d been obsessed with Kathie Durst’s disappearance for four years and wanted to find out what he knew.
+Pirro described her meeting with Douglas Durst in her 2015 book, “He Killed Them All: Robert Durst and My Quest for Justice.”
+She said she wanted to speak with him to find out what he knew.
 Durst told Pirro he considered his brother a dangerous psychopath who should be locked up, but there was nothing he could do to help.

 Pirro wrote that given the lack of hard evidence at the time, she didn’t think she’d be able to convince a jury to convict Robert Durst of murder.